PawanRamaMali/Django/Django CheatSheet.md

 3. Document your classes and methods.
 4. Comment your code.
 5. Refactor repeated lines of code into reusable functions or methods.
 6. Keep functions and methods short.
 A good rule of thumb is that scrolling should not be necessary to read an entire function or method.

- TIP: Use Flake8 for Checking Code Quality.
+* TIP : Use Flake8 for Checking Code Quality.

- CODING STYLE > THE WORD ON IMPORTS

-# Imports should be grouped in the following order:
+## Imports should be grouped in the following order:

  1. Standard library imports.
  2. Core Django imports.